msniff16/bugCrush/README.md

 iOS for designers class project.
 Crush bugs on your field.

 ###Development
-This porject uses cocoapods to maintain dependencies.
+This project uses cocoapods to maintain dependencies.
 Pleaes work out of the .xcworkspace file.

 Design